Mónica Ramírez Almadani: Notable cases as lawyer

+Federal judicial service

-On December 21, 2022, President Joe Biden announced his intent to nominate Ramírez to serve as a United States district judge of the United States District Court for the Central District of California.
+On December 21, 2022, President Joe Biden announced his intent to nominate Ramírez to serve as a United States district judge of the U.S. District Court for the Central District of California.
 On January 23, 2023, her nomination was sent to the Senate.
 President Biden nominated her to the seat vacated by Judge John Kronstadt, who assumed senior status on April 1, 2022.
-Her nomination is pending before the Senate Judiciary Committee.
 On February 15, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
+On April 20, 2023, her nomination was reported out of committee by a 12–9 vote.
+On November 8, 2023, the United States Senate invoked cloture on her nomination by a 52–46 vote.
+On November 9, 2023, her nomination was confirmed by a 51–44 vote.
+She received her judicial commission on November 21, 2023.